micro-frontend-example/root-app/README.md

 ## App Architecture Idea

-Since the idea is to have each logical module a separate micro frontend app, here is my intial thought on it:
+Since the idea is to have each logical module into a separate micro frontend app, here is my intial thought on it:

 | Module Name | Registered as | Type | Description |
 |-------------|---------------|------|-------------|